Zhao-Michael/nat-type-tester/README.md

 # NAT Type Tester

-This project is a console cli port of [NatTypeTester](https://github.com/HMBSbige/NatTypeTester).
+This project is a console cli port of [NatTypeTester](https://github.com/HMBSbige/NatTypeTester) for all the platforms(Windows, Linux, MacOS).
 Current it only has RFC3489 implemented.

 ## Quick Start